-- Slavery had been practiced in Europe for 1000 years by the time it came to the Colonies. - Enslavement of indigenous peoples in European colonies was standard practice.
-Disease and extermination necessitated the importation of African slaves. - Cotton was a major crop in the antebellum South. - Very labor intensive. - o Cheaper than paying free labor. - Seasonal. - Could not rely on free labor to wait around between the Spring planting and Fall harvest.
+- Opportunity and familiarity. - Slavery had been practiced by Europeans for 1000 years by the time it came to the Colonies. - Enslavement of indigenous peoples in European colonies was standard practice.
+Disease and extermination necessitated the importation of African slaves. - Cotton was a major crop in the antebellum South. - Very labor intensive. - o Cheaper than paying free labor.